ACT to sustain learning through current events

 - If you have Teaching or Course Assistants (TAs or CAs):

 - confirm academic expectations for students enrolled in the course, as well as university resources to which they can direct students

-- If you anticipate disruption to your own ability to teach effectively, consider:
+- If you anticipate disruption to your own ability to teach effectively, consider the following:

-Create space in your course for students to process their reactions around the event.
+Create space in your course for students to process their reactions to the event.

 - Build in optional and ungraded opportunities for students to free-write or journal on what they are thinking and feeling around the event, and holistically assess their well-being.

 - Dedicate some of your virtual office hours, or schedule an additional one, for discussion of the event, and make that theme explicit if you are comfortable doing so and feel equipped to have these conversations.